 Brunswick is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Georgia.
 With a population of 16,157 people and 11 constituent neighborhoods, Brunswick is the 60th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brunswick is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Brunswick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brunswick are a mix of both white- and blue-collar jobs.
 Overall, Brunswick is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Brunswick who work in maintenance occupations (17.22%), office and administrative support (13.73%), and food service (9.62%).

-One of the nice things about Brunswick is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Brunswick is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Brunswick in 2010 was $15,967, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $63,868 for a family of four.
 Brunswick also has one of the higher rates of people living in poverty in the nation, with 35.28% of its population below the federal poverty line.